Wiped Film Evaporator and Thin Film Evaporators

 It is not required to decarboxylate before subjecting to falling film evaporation.

-Will I be able to separate THC from CBD using this equipment?
+Will I be able to separate THC from CBD on my plants using this equipment?

 No, the boiling points of THC and CBD are too close to separate one from the other without impurities present.